 Meanwhile measure and set aside the ingredients for the cream sauce.
 If you haven’t softened the cashews overnight, you can do that now using the 2-minute microwave method mentioned above.

 When veggies are ready, remove pan from oven.
 Let the pumpkin cool down before handling it.

-Scoop out 1½ cups of pumpkin flesh.
+Scoop out 1½ cups of pumpkin flesh or peel off the skin.
 Don’t worry about small bits of pumpkin skin stuck to the flesh.
 The skin in this type of pumpkin is edible and delicious.
 However, don’t add too much skin to avoid a sauce that is overly fibrous or thick.